AbsaOSS/atum-service/README.md

 ### Measurement

-Practically speaking, it's a map-like structure of `Measures` and their results.
+Practically speaking, a single `Measurement` contains a `Measure` and result associated with it.

 ### Checkpoint

-Each `Checkpoint` defines a `Measurement` (containing individual `Measures` and their results) that is associated with certain `Partitioning`.
+Each `Checkpoint` defines a sequence of `Measurements` (containing individual `Measures` and their results) that are associated with certain `Partitioning`.

 A `Checkpoint` is defined on the agent side, the server only accepts it.

 `Atum Context` stores information about a set of `Measures` associated with specific `Partitioning`, but the calculations of individual metrics are performed only after the `Checkpoint` operation is being called.
-We can even say, that `Checkpoint` is a result of particular `Measurement` (verb).
+We can even say, that `Checkpoint` is a result of particular `Measurements` (verb).

 ### Data Flow